Programs

 Our Focus

-Our initial program is for Dravet syndrome, which is a severe, developmental and epileptic encephalopathy.
+Our initial program is for SCN1A+ Dravet syndrome, which is a severe, developmental and epileptic encephalopathy.
 This disease is characterized by frequent, treatment-resistant and prolonged seizures and status epilepticus events, significant cognitive delays, sleep abnormalities, motor impairment and profound behavioral difficulties.
 But we’re not stopping there.
-We are positioned to develop and manufacture best- and potentially first-in-class, one-time gene therapies for a broad range of indications, providing long-lasting and life-changing benefits to affected people.
+We are positioned to develop and manufacture best- and potentially first-in-class gene therapies for a broad range of indications, providing long-lasting and life-changing benefits to affected people.

 ETX101 for Dravet Syndrome